If you have a question not answered below, you can email email@example.com. Please don’t hesitate to reach out to us.

 It is possible to waive Program of Liberal Studies (PLS) courses with transferred credits; students may receive a maximum of two PLS waivers.
 Any major requirement waiver must receive departmental approval.

-More information on policies for advanced standing, international baccalaureate, and other types of transfer credit can be found in The Blue Book, the academic advising handbook.
+More information on policies for advanced standing, international baccalaureate, and other types of transfer credit can be found in the Undergraduate Academic Advising Handbook.

 The Academic Advising Center will notify you, by email, of the acceptance of transferred credit.
 You can confirm the placement of credit by viewing your unofficial transcript on the ClarkYou Portal, under the Main Menu link: